 To reheat, simply return the carrots to your saute pan and slowly reheat them with a little more butter.
 Give them a little browned and caramelized edges and you’re good to go!
 You can also reheat in the microwave, but I find that the extra browning step on the range really works wonders for the flavor.

 More Easter Recipes To Enjoy

-If you love these simple candied carrots, I think you’ll love these amazing recipes from my friends.
+If you love these simple candied carrots, I think you’ll love these incredible crispy brussel sprouts, as well as these amazing recipes from my friends.

 Check out our Youtube recipe videos right here.

 I can’t wait to hear what you think!
 Please come back and leave a five star review or Pin on Pinterest.
 What’s your family’s favorite Easter side dish?

 - salt and pepper to taste

 Bring a pot of water to a boil.

 Add carrots (I prefer to peel them first).
 Reduce to medium low.
 Cook for 20 minutes or until tender, but not mushy.